YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 $ydb_passwd is the only way for a child process to receive a password from a parent.
 In the event that the parent process does not pass $ydb_passwd to the child, or passes an incorrect password, there is little a child without access to an input device can do except log an error and terminate.

 An obfuscated password in the environment is the only way that other YottaDB processes (MUPIP and DSE) can be provided with a password.
-If they encounter an encrypted database or journal file, and do not have an obfuscated password to the key ring on disk in the environment, they terminate with the error message "GTM-E-CRYPTINIT, Error initializing encryption library.
+If they encounter an encrypted database or journal file, and do not have an obfuscated password to the key ring on disk in the environment, they terminate with the error message "YDB-E-CRYPTINIT, Error initializing encryption library.
 Environment variable ydb_passwd set to empty string.
 Password prompting not allowed for utilities".
 There are (at least) two ways to provide MUPIP and DSE processes with obfuscated passwords in $ydb_passwd:

 1. maskpass is a stand-alone program that prompts the user for the password to the key ring on disk, and returns an obfuscated password to which $ydb_passwd can be set.
 The environment variable $ydb_passwd should be not set, set to a null value, or set to a value produced by maskpass.
 Setting $ydb_passwd to an incorrect non-null value without using maskpass could result in undefined behavior of the encryption library.
 You can use maskpass in shell scripts.
 For example: